scij/msm/doc/intro.md

 message object may have been split into several byte arrays (or UDP packets as we get down to the protocol layer) during transmission.
 While sending is simply done by serializing the message into a byte array, receiving consumes a channel of byte arrays and fills another channel of messages.
+The monitor namespace creates and updates JMX mbeans for status reporting on data transmission.

 At the top there are three modes of transport: